 Why?
 Because if he or she loses the engagement ring while in their possession, it’ll only be covered if their name is listed on your policy.
 Note that in order to add your partner to your policy, they must be living with you at the address listed on your policy.

 A few points when it comes to fine art

-On a related note, your Lemonade base policy already covers your fine art against theft, vandalism, fire and more, in and away from your home, up to the depreciated value at the time of loss.
+On a related note, your Lemonade base policy already covers your fine art against theft, vandalism, fire, and other named perils, in and away from your home, up to the depreciated value at the time of loss.